Boaz Weinstein: Deutsche Bank

 Weinstein joined Deutsche Bank in January 1998, following several traders who moved over to the firm.
-He became the only person at the bank trading credit default swaps (CDS), insurance policies that payout when borrowers default.
+He became the only person at the bank trading credit default swaps (CDS).
 Deutsche Bank was interested in expanding its operations in the CDS market having just acquired Bankers Trust, the firm that created credit default swaps in the early 1990s.

 During his first year at Deutsche Bank, Weinstein netted significant gains for the German bank during the chaos created by Russia defaulting on its loans and the collapse of Long-Term Capital Management, a hedge fund that was heavily leveraged.
 He was promoted to vice president of Deutsche Bank in 1999.
 When Weinstein had begun working at Deutsche Bank, J.P.
 Morgan was the only other major bank trading in CDS and only a few trades a day occurred in the market.
 By a decade later, CDS trading had expanded into a multi-trillion-dollar market involving numerous major banks.

 Weinstein became one of the most successful traders in the derivatives market.
 His CDS trading flourished during the most volatile periods, including the 2000–01 California electricity crisis, 2001 Enron scandal, and 2002 WorldCom scandal.
 Weinstein took the opposite position when AOL Time Warner's stock dropped around the same period.
 Correctly wagering that the company would not default on its loans, he purchased bonds from the company while hedging his position by shorting the stock.
 Known as capital structure arbitrage, this is one of Weinstein's main strategies to take advantage of discrepancies in the prices of the several types of securities available for trade on the same company.
 He made a similar trade in 2005 with General Motors by selling protection on the company's debt using a CDS and at the same time hedging his position by shorting the company's shares.
 The GM trade for a period appeared to go wrong when the company's stock unexpectedly rose while the CDS plummeted, indicating a loss on both sides.
 The positions rebounded the following year netting Deutsche Bank a profit on the trade.

 In 2001, at the age of 27, Weinstein was promoted to become one of the youngest managing directors in Deutsche Bank's history.
 By this point, he was managing an internal hedge fund within Deutsche Bank with about $30 billion in positions, and also managing the flow trading desk.
 His proprietary trading group, which he named Saba in 2007, gained around $900 million in 2006 and $600 million in 2007.
 Saba reportedly lost as much as $1.8 billion in 2008, Weinstein's only losing year out of his eleven years at Deutsche Bank.
 By January 2009, it had regained about $600 million.